It's important to keep track of the resources you're using. Let's get organized!

-First, make sure you know where you found all your content.
-Make note of things like the website URL and the creator.
+Make sure you know where you found all your content.
+Note the things like the website URL and the creator.
 Also, what open license did it have?
 When was it created and/or pubilshed?
-These are important pieces to keep track of so that others can get back to the source information.

-Lastly, consider the places where you found your resources.
-Did you like anything about some of the websites and/or platforms where the resources were hosted?
+Consider where you found your resources.
+Did you like particular features about the websites or platforms hosting those resources?
 For example, did the platform make it easier for you to identify the CC or other open license of the resource?
-You may want to keep a list of the sites you liked for sharing back your resulting work.
+You may want to keep a list of the sites you liked for future use, eg. for sharing back your resulting work.